phonon/blender-minecraft-json/README.md

 Blender Minecraft JSON Import/Export
 =======================================
-Exports cuboid geometry from Blender into Minecraft .json model format.
+Import/export cuboid geometry between Blender and Minecraft .json model format.
 The Blender model must follow very specific restrictions for the exporter to work (read **Export Guide** below). **Currently does not support Blender textures/UV export**.

 Tested on Blender 2.81a.

 Installation
 ---------------------------------------
-1. `git clone ` or copy this repository into your `scripts/addons` or custom scripts folder.
+1. `git clone` or copy this repository into your `scripts/addons` or custom scripts folder.
 2. Enable in **Edit > Preferences > Add-ons** (search for *Minecraft JSON Import/Export*)